Our eye care specialists are here to help you see your best. Buy two pairs of glasses and the exam is on us!

 Consider polarized lenses if you are active in:

-• Snow sports.
-Snow reflects sunlight into the eyes.
+- Snow sports.
+Snow reflects bright sunlight into the eyes.
 “Polarized lenses cut out the excess light bouncing off the surface of the snow, enhancing sharpness,” he explains.

-• Driving a car or flying a plane.
-Polarized lenses can make instrument panels (such as an LCD display) appear blank, Dr. Teed cautions.
+Skip traditional polarized lenses if you need to look at a screen often.
+Traditional polarized lenses can make instrument panels (such as an LCD display) appear blank, Dr. Teed cautions.
 To see this in action (safely), try wearing polarized sunglasses while looking at your laptop, cell phone, or smartwatch.

 “Your eye doctor will be curious about how they can recommend glasses that help your eyes see and feel better, to ultimately improve your daily routine,” Dr. Teed says.

-No. Compared with other sunglasses, polarized lenses can help you see better in high-glare situations, but that’s not the most important feature sunglasses should have, Dr. Teed stresses.
+No. Compared with other sunglasses, polarized lenses can help you see better in high-glare situations, but that’s not the most important feature sunglasses should have, says Dr. Teed.

 When it comes to the health of your eyes, your top concern should be that your sunglasses offer complete protection against ultraviolet (UV) light.
 The eye care specialists at America’s Best can show you the latest sunglasses that offer 100% UV protection.